io-gui/io/readme.md

 </div>
 ```

-Note that the second argument of `Io.render()` is render target.
-You can use it to render into a specific element or into Shadow DOM:
+Note that the second argument of `IoElement.render()` is render target.

 ```javascript
 this.render([